%2F%2Fusers%2Fbb06b8cb-159c-4271-afbf-b1d52abbf6a6%2Fratecard%2Finshore-redfish-charter-corpus-christi.jpg&w=1200&q=75)

-Sheepshead, or "convict fish" for their black and white stripes, are a unique catch.
-They usually run 1-8 pounds but can hit 20 pounds.
-You'll find them around structure - docks, bridges, and reefs with barnacles.
-Spring's prime time as they gather to spawn.
-Anglers love the challenge of hooking these bait stealers, known for their human-like teeth and ability to strip a hook clean.
-They're also excellent eating, with sweet, white meat.
-To catch 'em, use small hooks and natural baits like fiddler crabs or oysters.
-Fish right up against the structure, that's where they feed.
-Here's a pro tip: when you feel the bite, wait a second before setting the hook.
-Sheepshead often need to adjust the bait in their mouths, giving you a better chance to hook 'em solid.
+Sheepshead, nicknamed "convict fish" for their black and white stripes, are a unique catch in Corpus Christi waters.
+They usually run 1-8 pounds and love hanging around structures like docks, bridges, and oyster reefs.
+These guys have human-like teeth perfect for crushing barnacles and crabs.
+Spring's the best time to target them as they gather to spawn.
+Anglers enjoy the challenge – Sheepshead are notorious bait stealers and put up a good fight.
+Plus, they're excellent table fare with sweet, white meat.
+To catch 'em, use small hooks with live bait like fiddler crabs or shrimp.
+Here's a local tip: when you feel a nibble, wait a second before setting the hook.
+Sheepshead are crafty and often try to steal the bait without getting hooked.

 Vehicle Guest Capacity: 4